How to Use Therapeutic-Grade Essential Oils Safely and Effectively

 You can experience the unique benefits of essential oils in the following ways:

-Topical application: Essential oils may be applied topically to sooth and promote wellness of body and spirit.
+Topical application: Essential oils may be applied topically to sooth and promote wellness of body and mind.
 Because the oils are lipid-soluble, they easily penetrate the skin and cell membranes, travelling transdermally throughout the body.
 Within minutes of application, an oil can disperse to every cell of the body; with some applications, particularly using Vita Flex, the effects can be felt within seconds.

 Note: Often, these "hot" oils can also be applied neat, as long as they are covered soon after with another, cooler essential oil or a base oil — essentially diluting after the fact.
 The reason for doing this is that, while a diluted oil will have the same effect as a neat oil, its penetration of the tissues is much slower, and may not seem to give the same benefits as a neat oil.
 Personally, I prefer to use the oils neat, then cover them with another oil.